Regularization with Latent Space Virtual Adversarial Training: Experiments

 The VAE and Glow were trained using the same data that was used for training the classifier.
 For the VAE, we also used the Adam optimizer with $\beta_{1} = 0.9$ and $\beta_{2} = 0.999$, with batch size $256$.
 The learning rate starts with $0.001$ and exponentially decays with rate $0.97$ at every $2$ epochs after the first $80$ epochs, and we trained for $300$ epochs.
-For the Glow, the learning rate starts with $0.0001$, and we trained $3,200$ iterations for SVHN and CIFAR-10 and $5,200$ iterations for SVHN (w/ aug.) and CIFAR-10 (w/ aug.).
+For the Glow, the learning rate starts with $0.0001$, and we trained $15600$ iterations for SVHN and CIFAR-10 and $25600$ iterations for SVHN (w/ aug.) and CIFAR-10 (w/ aug.).
+The respective training processes on CIFAR-10 (w/ aug.) are shown in Fig.\ \ref{fig:glow_and_vae}.
+For VAE, 1 epoch corresponds to one cycle of the entire training dataset, and the value of loss corresponds to Eq.\ (\ref{eq:vae}).
+For Glow, 50 iterations are denoted as one epoch, and the loss is $- \text{log}_{\text{e}} p({\bf x})$, corresponding to Eq.\ (\ref{eq:nf}), which we normalized by the image size for implementation convenience.
+To convert the units of loss value to \bsq{bits per dimension}, which is often used in the literature, we divide the value by 3, which is the number of RGB channels, and then divide it by $\text{log}_{\text{e}} 2$ for the conversion from nat to bit.
+We can see that the training for both has converged, in particular the VAE has already converged well after about 100 epochs.
+During the training of the classifier, the generative models are frozen and their parameters are not updated.